Workers’ Compensation for Repetitive Stress Injuries in the Workplace

 Experienced workers’ compensation attorneys serving injured workers in Delaware every day

 You can rely on the workers’ compensation lawyers of Silverman, McDonald & Friedman to make sure that you obtain the maximum amount of benefits available when you have been injured at work.
 You can call us toll-free at 302-888-2900 or you may fill out our contact form today.
-We proudly serve our clients throughout Delaware from our conveniently located offices in Wilmington, Seaford and New Castle.
+We proudly serve our clients throughout Delaware from our conveniently located offices in Wilmington, Seaford, and Newark.